-Online learning: AKA your YouTube approach.)
-Solutions like these have the functionality required allow you to organize online courses, training modules, and catalogs to distribute learning content across your extended enterprise.
-These solutions also allow you to track and measure results so that you are able to show value and prove ROI in informal learning approaches.
+Online learning: (AKA your YouTube approach.)
+Solutions like these have the functionality required allow you to organize online courses, training modules, and catalogs to distribute learning materials across your extended enterprise.
+These solutions also let you to track and measure results so that you are able to show value and prove ROI in informal learning approaches.

-ILT classroom training management: This is where you give your trainers the ability to electronically manage classroom schedules and locations, monitor performance and attendance, and assign learners and instructors to courses.
-Some solid old school vibes, this is a modern experience.
+ILT classroom training management: This is where you give your trainers the ability to electronically manage virtual classroom schedules and locations, monitor performance and attendance, and assign learners and instructors to courses.
+Despite the solid old school vibes, this is a modern experience.
 (Think: more microlearning via a mobile learning app on your iPhone, and less listening to a cassette on your Walkman.)

 Social learning: We all need a little help sometimes.
 Learners are no different.
 They need a place where they can engage experts, ask questions, and get answers when they need them.
 An ideal social learning platform enables learners and experts to join forces to create best practices and curate knowledge capital.
-It is also a place where performers can be recognized by coworkers (who doesn’t love a little validation).
+It is also a place where performers can be recognized by coworkers.
+(Because who doesn’t love a little validation?)

 Experiential learning: Effective solutions offer ways for learners and experts to contribute with user-generated content.
 This is prime knowledge sharing that can be validated through peer-review and shared across teams, all while fostering a culture that rewards top performers.
 Think of this as a more regulated and productive version of YouTube.